2022–23 North Dakota State Bison men's basketball team

-The 2022–23 North Dakota State Bison men's basketball team represents North Dakota State University during the 2022-23 NCAA Division I men's basketball season.
-The Bison, led by ninth year head coach David Richman, play their home games at the Scheels Center, as members of the Summit League.
+The 2022–23 North Dakota State Bison men's basketball team represented North Dakota State University during the 2022-23 NCAA Division I men's basketball season.
+The Bison, led by ninth year head coach David Richman, played their home games at the Scheels Center, as members of the Summit League.

 The Bison went into the Summit League tournament as the number 3 seed.
 They beat South Dakota and South Dakota State before falling to Oral Roberts in the championship game.

-Previous Season
+Previous season

 The Bison finished the 2021–22 season 23–10, 13–5 in Summit League play to finish in second place.
 In the Summit League tournament, they defeated Denver in the quarterfinals, Oral Roberts in the semifinals, before losing to South Dakota State in the finals.